In case you didn't know

 Store bought drain cleaners are very toxic.
 Yes, it does the trick for your average drain clog.
 However, if you experience drain clogs frequently, you may be doing more harm than good.
 These harsh chemicals could deteriorate your pipes, leading to extremely expensive repairs later on.

 Sulfur gas creates a horrid and potent egg-like smell.
-It is either bacteria that has been produced in the ground, pipes, & sewage, or maybe something as simple as using your faucets less than normal.
+It is either bacteria that has been produced in the ground, pipes, and sewage, or maybe something as simple as using your faucets less than normal.

 It’s beneficial to replace your air filters every 30-60 days.